ggstuart/web-application-development/content/welcome/vscode/index.md

 ## Creating our first HTML document

+Hypertext Markup Language (*HTML*) is the backbone of the web.
+*HTML* is an open standard and was one of the core technologies originally developed by Tim Berners-Lee.
+When we browse to a website, the browser requests an *HTML* document from the server.
+*HTML* documents are the starting point for defining the core content of a website.

+*HTML* documents are simple text files.
+We wrap content with *HTML* tags to indicate the meaning of the content.
 In this exercise we will create a very basic HTML template using VSCode.
+We will cover the basics, assuming you know nothing about HTML.

 We will see that *even a blank document* requires a number of core elements and meta data to be valid.
 The blank template provided in this exercise will serve as a solid beginning to every document we create in this module.